davepacheco/manatee/docs/trouble-shooting.md

 the sync.
 A sync peer with an empty `repl` field means that replication is offline between the sync and the async.

-A 3-node manatee shard is healthy only if there are 3 peers in the shard, all three peers are marked `"online": true` and `primary.repl.sync_state === 'sync'`, and `sync.repl.sync_state === 'async'`
+A 3-node manatee cluster is healthy only if there are 3 peers in the cluster, all three peers are marked `"online": true` and `primary.repl.sync_state === 'sync'`, and `sync.repl.sync_state === 'async'`

 # Symptoms
-Here are some commonly seen outputs of `manatee-adm status` when the shard is unhealthy.
+Here are some commonly seen outputs of `manatee-adm status` when the cluster is unhealthy.
 Before you start: click [here](http://calmingmanatee.com/).

 ## manatee-adm status Shows Only a Primary peer.